Trump says no further prisoners should be released from Guantanamo - Nigeria Today

 Trump says no further prisoners should be released from Guantanamo

-U.S. President-elect Donald Trump on Tuesday said there should be no more prisoner releases from the U.S. military detention facility at Guantanamo Bay, Cuba.
-“These are extremely dangerous people and should not be allowed back onto the battlefield’’, Trump said.
-President Barack Obama had sought to close the prison since he entered office in 2009,…
+There are currently 59 prisoners there, down from 105 at this time last year.

-The post Trump says no further prisoners should be released from Guantanamo appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.
+The post Trump says no further prisoners should be released from Guantanamo appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG